Little Kulala: Information from the owner

 This fascinating geographical formation is well worth a visit.
-The result of millions of years where water carved its way into the earth, Sesriem Canyon is today three kilometres long.
-Views from the top are breathtaking while walks through the canyon reveal distinct geographical layers which were laid down over aeons.
+The result of millions of years where water carved its way across the topography.
+At three kilometres long, the views from the top of Sesriem Canyon are breathtaking while walks through the canyon gorge reveal distinct geographical layers which were laid down over aeons.

-Little Kulala - Visit to Sossusvlei and Dead Vlei
+Wilderness Little Kulala – Visit Sossusvlei & Dead Vlei

-World-famous Sossusvlei is the name of an enormous clay pan, flanked by the famous sand dunes that flush red in the early morning sun (as well as the name of the area in general).
+World-famous Sossusvlei is the name of an enormous clay pan, flanked by a field of famous towering sand dunes that flush red in the early morning sun.
 Close to the Sossusvlei pan is Dead Vlei, another pan where water once flowed.
-All that remains now are the skeletons of trees that reach up out of the cracked earth.
+However, all that remains now are the skeletons of camelthorn trees that reach up out of the cracked earth.

 Other lodges in Namib-Naukluft National Park